 - 1. New freshman, transfer, and transient students are required to register after an online orientation; returning students register online using PAWS. - 2.
 Registration is not complete until fees are paid. - 3.
+Official class rolls are available to individual faculty using PAWS and should be checked by faculty occasionally for accuracy. - 4.
 Students who do not appear on official rolls may not attend class and should be referred to the Registrar's Office.